 Tasks include preparing reports on various business topics, researching specific industries, writing articles to be published on local newspapers or the firm’s website, compiling statistics and analysing markets etc.

 Internships at PKF

-Graduation from a university or higher education institution is a right step towards employment but in today’s competitive world added skills besides the academic aspect are being expected.
-It is not enough to boast a convincing cover letter, have good grades and be backed by recommendations full of praise.
-During job interviews it is a common dilemma for jobseekers to be questioned about their relevant work experience.
-A young graduate who has spent the last five years trying to catch-up with lectures, assignments and exams may feel at a loss with having to discuss about relevant work experience when this did not feature in the course curriculum.
+Graduation from a university or higher education institution is the right step towards employment but in today’s competitive world added skills besides the academic aspect are being expected.
+It is not enough to boast a convincing cover letter, have good grades, and be backed by recommendations full of praise.
+During job interviews, it is a common dilemma for jobseekers to be questioned about their relevant work experience.
+A young graduate who has spent the last five years trying to catch-up with lectures, assignments, and exams may feel at a loss with having to discuss relevant work experience when this did not feature in the course curriculum.
 A solution to this dilemma comes in the form of internships.